bjoern-janson/adaptive-inheritance/README.md

 The central invariant is the **Adaptive Inheritance Criterion (AIC)**:

 \[
+\boxed{
 E^* \Longrightarrow \exists w_i \in W_{\text{invalid}}:
 \frac{dw_i}{dt}<0
+}
 \]

 Where:

 - \(E^*\) represents unblocked empirical contradiction.
-- \(w_i\) represents the causal authority of a mechanism.
+- \(w_i\) represents the causal authority of an active mechanism.
 - Invalidated mechanisms must lose future influence.

-A system is adaptively stable when empirical consequences can rewrite the mechanisms generating future behavior.
+A system is adaptively corrigible when empirical consequences retain causal influence over the mechanisms generating future behavior.

+---

+# Scientific Positioning

+Adaptive Inheritance is not a claim that all intelligent systems are necessarily corrigible.

+Instead, it defines and measures one specific adaptive property:

+> Whether empirical consequences retain causal authority over the future mechanisms governing system behavior.

+The framework treats corrigibility as an empirical control characteristic rather than a normative assumption.

+Adaptive Corrigibility is therefore distinct from classical alignment concepts such as:

+- shutdownability,
+- instruction obedience,
+- human intervention acceptance,
+- preference alignment.

+The focus is narrower:

+\[
+\boxed{
+\text{Can reality still rewrite the mechanism distribution?}
+}
+\]

 ---